 Pricing products based on markup

-However, some businesses might set their prices based on a certain markup in mind already.
+However, some businesses might set their prices based on a specific pre-defined markup percentage.
 They’d have the costs ready and have particular markup percentages in mind to help them calculate a price.

 How would we express the markup formula in this case?
 Let’s write this out:

-Expressing markup as a percentage is useful because you can guarantee that you are generating a proportional amount of revenue for each item you sell, even as your cost fluctuates or increases.
-This means that the markups you set up at the beginning should scale well as your business grows.
-We’ll discuss this more when you’ve scrolled a bit more down this page.
+Expressing markup as a percentage can be very useful.
+This way, you can guarantee that you generate a proportional revenue for each item you sell.
+Even if, down the road, your cost changes or increases.
+This means the markups you set up at the beginning should scale well as your business grows.
+We’ll discuss this more when you’ve scrolled further down this page.

 What about margin vs. markup?

-Now that we’ve defined markup and how it helps you decide on a price, we should discuss the other other big M-Word: margin.
-The type of margin we’re discussing in this case is gross profit margin, which describes the profit that you earn on a product as a percentage of the selling price.
+Now that we’ve defined markup and how it helps you decide on a price, we should discuss the other big M-Word: margin.
+The type of margin we’re talking about in this case is gross profit margin, which describes the profit that you earn on a product as a percentage of the selling price.

 What is the margin formula?

 You would often write margin as a specific amount in currency or as a percentage.
 However, when calculating margin, you always divide by the price.